 Memorable Manitobans: Ernest Tennyson Leech (1876-1961)

-On 27 December 1906, he married Ida Florence Philp (?-1935) at Winnipeg.
-They had one son, Clifford Leech.
-He was a member of the Winnipeg city council from 1924 to 1931, and served occasionally as acting mayor.
-He was a member of the Canadian Club, Winnipeg Canoe Club, Commercial Travellers, AF & AM, and COF.
-In 1911, he lived at 322 Home Street, Winnipeg.
+On 27 December 1906, he married Ida Florence Philp (1878-1935) at Winnipeg and they had one son, Clifford Creighton Leech (1908-1991).
+He was a member of the Winnipeg city council (1924-1931) and served occasionally as Acting Mayor.
+He was a member of the Conservative Club (Vice-President), Canadian Club, Winnipeg Canoe Club (President, 1915), Commercial Travellers, AF & AM, and COF.
+In 1911, the family lived at 322 Home Street, Winnipeg.
 A cottage was located at Minaki, Ontario.

 He died at Winnipeg on 19 August 1961.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.